frien-emies/chess-game-be/README.md

 ### Seeding the database for testing
 To seed the database with sample game data, run python seed.py from the project root directory.

+## Running the Test Suite
+This application uses Unittest.
+To run the test suite run the following command: `python3 -m unittest discover`.

 ## Endpoints and JSON Contract
 The Chess Game Backend API has the following endpoints.